 10.2 The student will analyze, synthesize, and evaluate the protective factors needed to make healthy decisions throughout life.

-Compare physical activity, sleep, and personal hygiene practices with research-based guidelines.

-Justify promoting healthy decisions for proper nutrition, sleep and rest, and physical activity.
+Describe the role of the lymphatic system in providing protection against the spread of disease and cancer.

+Compare and contrast diverse diets (e.g., typical American, Mediterranean, vegetarian,vegan).
-Explain the role of the environment, individual behavior, social norms, legislation, and policies in preventing chronic diseases.
-Explain the importance of medical screenings and access to health care throughout life.

-Describe the costs and benefits of various technologies that allow individuals to assess, monitor, improve, and maintain health.
+Explain the role of the environment, individual behavior, family history, social norms, legislation, and policies in preventing chronic diseases.
+Explain the purpose of medical screenings, immunizations, vaccines, and tests for different stages of life and the importance of access to health care throughout life.
+Research the costs and benefits of various technologies that allow individuals to assess, monitor, improve, and maintain health.

-Identify family health habits and behaviors as they relate to promotion of health and wellness.
+Explain the impact of the social determinants of health on a selected personal, community, or global health issue.

+Research high school health and medical science industry-recognized credentials (e.g., personal trainer, athletic trainer, dietary aide, dental assistant, certified nurse assistant, home health aide, geriatric aide).

 Explain reasons why teenagers use or avoid drugs or alcohol and how positive role models can influence that decision.

+Identify protective factors and strategies that mayprevent acts of violence.

-Evaluate the protective factors needed to reduce or prevent risk-taking behaviors, acts of violence, substance use, and gang involvement.
+Evaluate protective factors needed to prevent gang involvement.

-Explain the role of the environment, individual behavior, social norms, legislation, and polices in preventing intentional and unintentional injuries.
+Explain the role of the environment, individual behavior, social norms, legislation, and polices in preventing motor vehicle-related injuries.

+Identify what needs to be considered before posting pictures, videos, and communicating with others online.

+Describe the stigma surrounding mental illnesses and challenges and the impact of stigma and discrimination on help-seeking behavior.

-Analyze the influence of emotions and peer approval on personal decision making.
+Examine the influences of peer approval and peer pressure on decision-making.

-Explain the value of positive self-image, self-esteem, and self-control when faced with peer pressure.

-Evaluate the value of exercising self-control.

-Recognize the protective factors of assertiveness.

-Calculate the importance of support and encouragement from positive role models.
+Explain the role of respecting the experiences of others; accepting differences; and establishing, communicating, and respecting boundaries for healthy relationships.

+Identify help-seeking strategies and resources and when to seek support for oneself and others with signs of mental illnesses or challenges (e.g., depression, suicide ideation).

-Analyze how health literacy reduces health risks and enhances health and wellness of self and others throughout life.
+Explain how health literacy reduces health risks and enhances health and wellness of oneself and others throughout life.

 Describe how and where to access community resources related to organ donation, homelessness, underage drinking, and/or substance abuse.

-Explain the importance of emotional health, and identify when and where to seek support for self and others.
+Evaluate potentially harmful and abusive relationships, including dangerous dating situations.

-Identify strategies for the peaceful resolution of conflicts.
+Identify strategies for the peaceful resolution of conflict.

-Compare and contrast assertive and aggressive communication and their effectiveness in conflict resolution.

-Explain risk factors for and the warning signs of suicide.

-Investigate the influence of the environment on the individual.

 Identify life-threatening situations that may result from emergencies and natural disasters and community resources for emergency preparedness.

-Explain how the quality of the environment (secondhand smoke, carbon monoxide, allergens, lead, and toxic chemicals) directly affects a person’s health status and quality and length of life, and describe strategies for risk reduction.

-Explain the importance of developing relationships with health, wellness, education, safety, and business professionals to address environmental health concerns.
+Explain the role of health, wellness, education, safety, and business professionals in addressing environmental health concerns.

 Advocacy and Health Promotion